 - At least 30 days have passed since the date of death;

 - No person has applied for appointment or is currently serving as a personal representative of the estate;

 - The value of the probate estate is $75,000 or less, not counting the value of the homestead and other exempt property; and

 - The total assets (not counting homestead and exempt property) exceed the total known debts of the estate (exclusive of debts secured by homestead and exempt property).

-The affidavit must list all know estate assets and liabilities, the name and address of each distributee, and the relevant family history that shows how who the heirs are are what percentage of the estate they inherit under the Texas intestacy statutes.
+The affidavit must list all know estate assets and liabilities.
+It must also include the name and address of each heir, and the relevant family history that shows how who the heirs are and what percentage of the estate they inherit under the Texas intestacy statutes.

-It must also be signed by two disinterested persons, all distributees of the estate who have legal capacity, and the natural guardian or next of kin of a minor or an incapacitated heir.
+Two disinterested witnesses must sign the affidavit.
+Additionally, all heirs of the estate who have legal capacity, and the natural guardian or next of kin of a minor or an incapacitated heir, must sign the affidavit.

 Learn more about Texas Probate –>